Agamemthor/Media_Manager/readme.md

 ### Media Manager
 The app consists of a local user interface in python, and a postgresql database which needs to be run with docker-compose.
+Disclaimer: please don't consider this a profesionall app or a guidance on best practices.

 #### Project status:
 This project is currently in development - ugly stuff to be honest, but it works haha!
 No guarantees though.
 Vibe coding is a blessing and a curse.
+Update: I took alot of shortcuts with genAI so there's a lot of rubbish to cleanup.

 #### Project goals
 To develop an app which manages media on disk and creates a configurable multimedia slideshow thingy app.
 Also gain experience with python, postgresql and docker-compose.